Foul Smelling

 Frequently Asked Questions

-Foul-smelling stool can be caused by various factors including dietary choices, gastrointestinal infections, malabsorption disorders, and certain medical conditions like Crohn's disease or celiac disease.
+The foul-smelling stool can be caused by various factors, including dietary choices, gastrointestinal infections, malabsorption disorders, and certain medical conditions, such as Crohn's disease or celiac disease.

-While occasional foul-smelling stool is usually harmless and can be attributed to diet or temporary factors, persistent foul odor may indicate underlying gastrointestinal issues or infections that may require medical attention.
+While occasional foul-smelling stool is usually harmless and can be attributed to diet or temporary factors, persistent foul odor may indicate underlying gastrointestinal issues or infections requiring medical attention.

 To reduce or eliminate foul-smelling stool, consider adjusting your diet to include more fiber, staying hydrated, avoiding trigger foods, practicing good hygiene, and addressing any underlying health conditions with the guidance of a healthcare professional.